 If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see IP ranges).
 Furthermore, since you enabled DHCP on a VLAN basis and a VLAN can contain multiple subnets, it is possible to add a portion from those subnets as well.
 Just select the subnet under the ‘Subnets’ page and reserve a dynamic range.
 DHCP will be enabled automatically.

 External DHCP and a reserved IP range

 If an external DHCP server is used to deploy machines, then a reserved IP range should be created to prevent the address namespace from being corrupted.
 For instance, address conflicts may occur if you set a machine’s IP assignment mode to ‘Auto assign’ in the context of an external DHCP server.
 See IP ranges to create such a range.
 It should correspond to the lease range of the external server.

 You should not enable DHCP relays in MAAS without sufficient planning.
 In particular, MAAS does not provide the actual relay.
 It must be set up as an external service by the administrator.
 What MAAS does provide is the DHCP configuration that MAAS-managed DHCP requires in order to satisfy any client requests relayed from another VLAN.

 To relay from one VLAN (source) to another VLAN (target):

 Set up the external relay.
 This relay is set up independently from MAAS.
 See DHCP relay for software suggestions.

 When MAAS manages DHCP, you customise it through the use of DHCP snippets.
-These are user-defined configuration options that can be applied either globally, per subnet, or per node.
-You apply a global snippet to all VLANs, subnets, and nodes.
+These are user-defined configuration options that can be applied either globally, per subnet, or per machine.
+You apply a global snippet to all VLANs, subnets, and machines.
 All three types end up in

 /var/lib/maas/dhcpd6.conf.
 For information on what options to use, refer to the